Federal Work Study

 Explore Federal Work-Study jobs by category or by department to discover positions that may appeal to your interests..
 Explore work-study jobs by category or by department to discover positions that may appeal to your interests.Listings include:

 - Required number of hours per week

 Use the descriptions to select several positions, contact the hiring employers, and arrange interviews.
 As with any employment opportunity, you'll improve your prospects if you are well prepared, presentable, and enthusiastic about the position.
 Before you make a commitment, make sure the work schedule doesn't conflict with your class or study schedule, and that you are comfortable with the hours required.

 Community Service Work Opportunities

-Community Service Job Openings
+For a listing of these opportunites: Community Service Job Openings

 Work-Study Students may choose to work directly with elementary schools and the Midlands Reading Consortium in an effort to help eliminate illiteracy.